 Each PHP-FPM process uses a single CPU core.
 PHP benefits greatly from CPU single-thread performance.

-First, before we get to that, let’s look at how PHP uses your web server’s CPU cores.
-As you may have already noticed, PHP is not designed for multithreading, each page/request is served by one PHP process and each process locks on to only one CPU core.
-This is also the case when PHP waits for MySQL DB queries to complete.
-Unlike PHP, MySQL is multithreaded, but that’s another topic.
+Before we get to that, let’s look at how PHP uses your web server’s CPU.
+As you may have already noticed, PHP is not designed for multithreading.
+Therefore, each page/request is served by one PHP process, and each process locks on to one CPU core.
+This is also the case when PHP waits for MySQL queries to complete.
+However, unlike PHP, MySQL is multithreaded, but that’s another topic.

-With 18 cores on this server not being utilized concurrently and no other hardware blocking/bottleneck, it means that the server’s load average always remained below 18.
-In fact, during monitoring, no more than 8 – 10 cores were used by PHP concurrently during peak traffic.
-As such, in addition to other recommendations included in my audit report, the following was also suggested:
+With 18 cores on this low-traffic server, the server’s load average remained below 18.
+In fact, during monitoring, no more than 6 – 10 cores were being used by PHP concurrently during peak traffic.
+As a result, in addition to other recommendations included in my PDF audit report, the following was also recommended:

-You have a lot of CPU cores (18) but the core speed is only 2GHz.
-Since PHP processes are executed per-core, a VPS with 3+GHz cores would fit your workload MUCH better.
+You have a lot of CPU cores (18) but the core speed is only 2.0GHz.
+Since PHP processes are executed per-core, a VPS with 3+GHz cores would fit your workload better.

 Checking CPU core speed and number of cores – Linux command line

-For CLI based PHP applications, read here.
-For the next blog post, I hope to write about one of these topics: hardware selecting/sizing, application bottlenecks or MySQL optimization.
-Please subscribe to content updates using the email form below.
+For CLI-only PHP scripts, read here.
+For the next blog post, I hope to write about hardware selecting/sizing, application bottlenecks, or MySQL optimization.
+Please subscribe to updates using the email form below.